corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 PersonNameElementArray valueArray = PersonNameElementArray.FromRange(someNameValues);
 ```

-> There are various overloads of `From()` (Which may cause serialization) and `FromRange()` (which always operates on `IJsonValue` types) to create arrays of all sorts of primitive types.
+> There are various overloads of `From()` and `FromRange()` to create arrays of all sorts of primitive types.
 Take some time to explore the overloads in the `PersonNameElementArray.Array*.cs` files to find out what is available, and what their different characteristics might be.

 ### Using `Create()` to create objects